About arc42

 Diagram elements:

-• User: Represents the end-user who interacts with the web application to play games and manage their profile.
+• User: The end-user who interacts with the web application to play games (against bots or other players in real-time) and manage their profile.

-• Admin: Represents the technical user responsible for overseeing the system’s stability and performance via the internal monitoring dashboards.
+• Administrator: The technical user responsible for overseeing the system’s stability and performance via the internal monitoring dashboards and verifying API specifications via Swagger.

-• Yovi: Represents the complete system boundary (the scope of this project).
-It acts as a unified solution that encapsulates the game engine, user management, data persistence, and the observability infrastructure (Prometheus & Grafana).
+• Yovi: The complete system boundary.
+It acts as a unified solution that encapsulates the game engines, real-time communications, user management, data persistence, and the observability infrastructure.

 diagram